 There are many things to keep in mind when managing your brand reputation on Facebook.
 Remember to only share helpful and informative content and never argue respond negatively or post about your consumers or competition in a negative way.

 Balancing your work and personal life can be challenging.
 So it is important to remember that your business reputation can be tarnished based on pictures and posts found on your personal Facebook profile.
 In addition to many other mistakes businesses make, your online reputation can be ruined in five minutes.
-Learn more on how you can properly manage your business’s brand image on Facebook.
+Learn more about how you can properly manage your business’s brand image on Facebook.

 This article discusses Facebook do’s and don’ts for both individuals and businesses.